hikeventures/hikeventures.github.io/_posts/reviews/2014-11-16-zeiss-loxia-35mm.markdown

 layout: post
 ---

 Today, I grabbed my camera in the afternoon trying to capture some sunset pictures with my Sony A7r on the neighbouring island where I live.
-The last week has been cloudy and I really looked forward to get out for a walk and evaluating at the same time if I should get a new Zeiss Loxia 35mm 2.0 lens. {% include disclaimer.html %}
+The last week has been cloudy and I really looked forward to get out for a walk and evaluating at the same time if I should get a new Zeiss Loxia 35mm 2.0 lens.
 <a href="https://www.flickr.com/photos/90204224@N07/15182978924"><img src="https://farm9.staticflickr.com/8546/15182978924_06f8926249_h.jpg" width="1600" height="1068" alt="Zeiss Loxia 35mm 2.0 2.8"></a>

 <!--more-->